iml1111/django-jwt-extended/README.md

 - Default: `access_token`
 - Allowed_types: `string`

-The name of the cookie that will hold the access token.
+The name of the cookie that will store the access token.

 ### REFRESH_TOKEN_COOKIE_NAME